 - Red discharge from the vulva.
 This is often called spotting or bleeding.
 While it’s not what the medical world knows as “bleeding”, it indeed looks like one.
-During the first phase of the heat, lining of the uterus is prepared to become receptive and becomes softer, which created red discharge.
+During the first phase of the heat, the lining of the uterus is prepared to become receptive and becomes softer, which created red discharge.
 Sometimes it may be apparent, as you will see small spots on the floor, while often dogs clean themselves properly, and drops on the floor are less noticeable (at least in the beginning).
-A good way to check whether your dog is spotting is to wipe her vulva with a white napkin.
+An excellent way to check whether your dog is spotting is to wipe her vulva with a white napkin.
 Therefore, if it turns red, or pink, or, sometimes yellow, can tell that your dog’s heat cycle has begun.
 IMPORTANT: Discharges from the vulva can also be a sign of medical conditions, like inflammations, cysts, and even tumors.
 If this is the only sign you see, don’t assume your dog is in heat.
 If unsure, check with a vet.